Canagliflozin/metformin (By mouth)

 Call your doctor right away if you notice any of these side effects:

-- Fast breathing, trouble breathing, stomach pain, nausea and vomiting, severe weakness, tiredness
+- Fast or troubled breathing, stomach pain, nausea, vomiting, severe weakness, tiredness

 - Increased hunger, headache, confusion, shaking, trembling, sweating

 - Pain, tenderness, redness, or swelling of the area between the anus and genitals, fever, unusual tiredness or weakness